Natural Gas: The critical component of India’s Energy Mix

 Going Forward…

-Infrastructural development is a critical aspect in optimising India’s potential as a major gas market.
-The slow rate of pipeline infrastructure deployment and the under utilisation of the already developed pipelines are the major challenges in this avenue.
-Pipeline infrastructure also has a great regional disparity – Gujarat and Maharashtra have 40% of the infrastructure[10], whereas eastern, central and southern India have limited to no connectivity.
-This disparity, coupled with limited regasification terminals and other technical challenges add to a long list of infrastructural woes for India.
-India’s trunk pipeline target is underachieved due to lack of financing; however, the government has recently started to invest into transmission lines by providing a $800 million grant to Gas Authority of India Limited[11].
+Infrastructural development is a critical aspect in optimizing India’s potential as a major gas market.
+The slow deployment of pipeline infrastructure remains a major challenge.
+Additionally, the under-utilization of already developed pipelines worsens the issue.
+Pipeline infrastructure shows significant regional disparities, with Gujarat and Maharashtra possessing 40% of it, while eastern, central, and southern India lack substantial connectivity.
+This disparity, coupled with limited regasification terminals, adds to a long list of infrastructural woes for India.
+India’s trunk pipeline target remains underachieved due to lack of financing.
+However, the government has recently started investing in transmission lines.
+It has provided a $800 million grant to the Gas Authority of India Limited.
 A faster execution and completion rate of projects hold the key to the future of India’s gas infrastructure network.

 This year, the government shut down all industries running on coal or diesel in the Delhi NCR region post Diwali, allowing only Industries using PNG as a fuel to run.

-The country needs an aligned national policy which recognises the role of Natural Gas and clearly demarcates its position in India’s Energy Mix.
-Government policy along with the willingness of Industrial players would play a role in establishing the true Golden age of Gas in India.
+The country needs an aligned national policy that recognizes the role of natural gas in India’s energy mix.
+Government policy, along with the willingness of industrial players, will play a role.
+Together, they can establish the true golden age of gas in India.

 Get the latest energy insights delivered to your inbox